You can transform yourself with mindfulness!

 Like a hard taskmaster – it’s always pushing you to do better yet is always feeling dissatisfied.
 It is your harsh inner critic that stampedes through your mind like an uninvited bully who stomps all round your home.
 Why do you put up with it?

-When you practice mindfulness you become aware of what thoughts you choose to focus on, and in this instance, the choice is to focus on more constructive and loving inner thoughts.
+In this instance, the choice is to focus on more constructive and loving inner thoughts.

 The self-critical beliefs don’t disappear overnight, but you learn to become far more skilled at living with such a destructive character.